 With over 250 million daily users, Instagram understands the importance of engagement when it comes to social media marketing.
 With help from their Creative Shop, Instagram shows marketers how to create vertical videos that engage users and consumers.

 Google Maps is now allowing you to interact with your consumers when they search for your address.
 Their new program allows you to answer questions using google maps from mobile users who are using the app.

 Outdoor marketers can respond to questions about their business location or other FAQ’s before customers even walk through the door.

 2. scroll down to the “questions and answers” section

 Do you usually get calls about how to find your business?
 Google allows business owners to add to the questions and answers to help out your customers.
 You can even move a frequently asked question toward the top of the thread by clicking the thumbs up icon.

 Facebook is making things easier for marketers by adding the ability to amplify their influencer’s post.
-Now when influencers promote your brand on their page, marketers are able to boost that exact post instead of sharing it on their page.
+Now when influencers promote your brand on their page or blog, marketers are able to boost that exact post.
 Marketers can then customize their audience with Facebook’s precise targeting so you can reach your ideal customer for maximum results!

 Here’s how it works:

 A marketing influencer creates a post about a product

 The creator will check a box allowing the business partner to boost the post